seanboyce/TRNG/README.md

 This just measures two time intervals between 2 sets of 2 independent events (it could probably use 3 events instead of 4 to calculate 2 intervals, but whatever.
 It's much faster than fast enough now).
 If t1>t2, it records a 0.
 If t1<t2, it records a 1.
 If they are equal, it tries again.

 I wrote this *ages* ago.
 It was quite an experience to look at my ham-fisted assembly from 15 years ago.
 I redid it with many optimizations, which increased the output from 100-300 bytes per second to around 10,000 bytes per second.
 Also it consumes less power.
+Use main.asm, not old_von_neumann.asm.
+Seriously, the latter is pretty awful.

 I include both files, so that one day I may look back and consider *both attempts* primitive and silly.